goktugoner23/TheBlacksmith/README.md

  4. Construct surveys to decide when to meet, which game to play, etc. (not added yet)
  5. Music play from YouTube. (not added yet)
  6. some other stuff I may add as ideas comes to mind
+ 7. Twitter real time monitoring(yet to be added)